SteveBarnett/Remixing/_thinking/keep-going-omb-session.md

 Keep going.

-- Realise that some days meditation will be easy, some days it'll be difficult.
+- Realise that on some days meditation will be easy, on some days it'll be difficult.
 - Hold our ideas of progress lightly.
 - Treat our meditation practice as an ongoing, lifelong, activity.
 Not something we'll one day finish.